itteco/iframely-wordpress/iframely/readme.txt

 = How do I resize my widgets? =

-Well, that's the point of responsive widgets.
+Well, that's the point of responsive embeds.
 You don't have to.

 Iframely widgets will take 100% available width.
 If you need to limit it, just define your CSS styles for `iframely-widget-container`.